IdentityServer/IdentityServer4/docs/quickstarts/5_entityframework.rst

 Once the IdentityServer has been configured to use Entity Framework, we’ll need to generate some migrations.

+Ensure you have run the project so that ``ConfigureDbContext`` in ``Startup.cs`` has configured the DbContexts we will be creating migrations for.

 To create migrations, you will need to install the Entity Framework Core CLI on your machine and the ``Microsoft.EntityFrameworkCore.Design`` nuget package in IdentityServer::

     dotnet tool install --global dotnet-ef